 The Rainbow Player is my first novel.
-Originally published in 2015 as The Last Taboo, it has just been re-launched with a new title and cover and a major publicity campaign.
+Originally published in 2015 as The Last Taboo, it was re-published in 2017 with a new title and cover and a major publicity campaign.

 It will hopefully make you laugh a lot and cry a little.
 You don’t have to be a football fan, or gay, to enjoy it; it’s about discovering yourself, laughing in the wrong places, honesty, and the realisation that it is not the gender of the person you love that matters, it is who you love.

 One of my aims for writing the book was for it to help bring awareness of the ludicrous situation of professional footballers not being able to be open about their sexuality.
 What I wanted to do was create a character and a story that was real.
 Any media celebrity, sporting or otherwise, is usually set on a pedestal and treated with iconic status.
 My intention was to get behind this public facade, to his weaknesses, his social faux-pas, his love of hot chocolate, his appalling musical taste, and make him a fallible, warm human-being with whom anyone can empathise.

 Here’s an interview I did for BBC Radio with Anton Hysen, the only openly gay player: